bfemiano/accumulo-hive-storage-manager/README.md

 TODO:
 ====================

-*   Behaves oddly with table definitions involving key/value pairs with heterogeneous column families.
-I'm looking into this more.
+*   Field IDs should not be based off accumulo.column.mapping ordering.
+This is wrong.

+*	Simple Predicate pushdown to iterators.

+*	More testing with joins.

 *	Output to Accumulo from Hive.
 The OutputFormat has not yet been wired into the Serde for field serialization to Accumulo.

-*	Simple Predicate pushdown to iterators.

-*	More testing with joins.

 *	Statistics